WebifiDevs/QuickBooks-IIF-Reconciler/README.md

 ### Step 1: Extract Transactions

-1. Place the bank statement PDF in the `bank_statements/` directory.
+1. Place the bank statement PDF files in the `bank_statements/` directory.
 2. Place the QuickBooks `Transaction List by Date` PDF in the `company_file/` directory.

 ### Step 2: Match Transactions